-In memory of Lois’ work to promote cross‐cultural understanding and cooperation, the Roth Endowment partners with the Bureau of Educational and Cultural Affairs (ECA), part of the U.S. Department of State, to provide the only three annual departmental awards honoring excellence in the field of cultural diplomacy.
+In honor of Lois’ work to promote cross‐cultural understanding and cooperation, the Roth Endowment partners with the Bureau of Educational and Cultural Affairs (ECA), part of the U.S. Department of State, to provide the only three annual departmental awards honoring excellence in the field of cultural and educational diplomacy.

 Recipients of these three prizes display a range of qualities: